These cookies are necessary for the basic functions of the shop.

 This fibula has a diameter of 6,5cm.
 This is why it can be poked through lighter fabrics, such as cotton or thin linen.
 The ends are twisted and have a certain decorative effect to them.
-It is forged from wrought iron.
+It is forged from steel.
 Diameter: 6,5cm

 This fibula has a diameter of 8 cm.
 This is why it can be poked through rougher fabrics, such as wool or linen.
 The ends are twisted and have a certain decorative effect to them.
-It is forged from wrought iron.
+It is forged from steel.
 Diameter: 8cm

 This fibula is a nice accessory for any kind of costume.
 And it\\'s available for a very reasonable price.
 The thorne is pushed through the fabric and then closed by rotating the fibulas\\' arms.
 The endings are flattened and by that...